We focus on four complex health issues more prevalent in urban areas

 The population changes drastically as immigration and travel policies that started in the pandemic become permanent.

-Government at all levels creates new policies that take a different approach to quality of life, the environment and healthcare.
+Government at all levels create new policies for groups of lower incomes and others in need of specific care.
+These policies take a different approach to quality of life, the environment and healthcare.
 In Lambeth and Southwark, this change means reprioritised spending on healthcare and quality-of-life like maintenance of public spaces, parks, and housing estates.

-A series of policies are aimed at groups on lower incomes and others in need of specific attention.
-Relative deprivation in Lambeth and Southwark goes down, as the boroughs commit to early and effective health interventions, focused on reducing health inequalities like gaps in life expectancy.
+Relative deprivation in Lambeth and Southwark goes down, as the boroughs commit to early and effective health interventions.
+The focus is on reducing health inequalities like gaps in life expectancy.

-Changes to the built environment, both in and outdoors, create more harmony between human and environmental well-being, including increased access to attractive and energy-efficient housing and an increase in green space per resident.
+Changes to the built environment, both in and outdoors, create more harmony between human and environmental well-being.
+Importantly, this includes increased access to attractive and energy-efficient housing and an increase in green space per resident.

-There is an emphasises on local hiring in the development of new civic projects, creating well-paying jobs for residents who no longer need to travel across the city to access work.
+There is an emphasises on local hiring in the development of new civic projects.
+This creates well-paying jobs for residents who no longer need to travel across the city to access work.
 However, taxes are higher and disposable incomes lower.

 While these scenarios are not predictions, thinking through how imagined futures could play out over the short- and medium-term provides a useful tool for programme and policy planning.
-The following timelines highlight potential implications for each scenario at different timescales, with a particular focus on the issues and policy levers most relevant to our work: Public Health, Housing, Business & Retail, Public Space & Environment, and Young People (14-30 year olds).
+The following timelines highlight potential implications for each scenario at different timescales.
+Particular focus is given to the issues and policy levers most relevant to our work: Public Health, Housing, Business & Retail, Public Space & Environment, and Young People (14-30 year olds).

 We hope this report provides the basis for debate and then action.
 We’re here to help put health equity at the heart of policy.
 For tailored briefings, help reaching community researchers, or to learn more about our local data insights, please get in touch.